 GDD is caused by mutations in the GCDH gene, located to 19p13.2, and involved in L-lysine, L-hydroxylysine and L-tryptophane catabolic pathways.
 Over 200 GCDH mutations have been reported.
 GDD has a distinctive pathological appearance due to the accumulation of glutaric acid (GA), 3-hydroxyglutaric (3-OH-GA) and glutaconic acids and glutarylcarnitine in body fluids.

 Presymptomatic detection can be offered through routine newborn screening programs implemented in some countries.
 If not available, diagnosis should be suspected on the basis of clinical findings and can be supported by neuroradiological findings including widely open opercula and basal ganglia injury.
-Diagnosis is confirmed by measuring elevated levels of GA, 3-OH-GA, glutaconic acid and glutarylcarnitine by quantitative urinary organic acid analysis by gas chromatography-mass spectrometry and/or tandem mass spectrometry (acylcarnitines), or cytogenetic analysis is performed.
+Diagnosis is confirmed by cytogenetic analysis or by measuring elevated levels of GA, 3-OH-GA, glutaconic acid and glutarylcarnitine by quantitative urinary organic acid analysis, gas chromatography-mass spectrometry and/or tandem mass spectrometry (acylcarnitines).